How to Create a WordPress Toggle Menu for Mobile?

-- Nexter Blocks includes a Navigation Menu block with a built-in mobile toggle option for adding a responsive hamburger button.
+• Nexter Blocks includes a Navigation Menu block with a built-in mobile toggle option for adding a responsive hamburger button to WordPress headers.

-- Mobile Menu tab in the Navigation Menu block allows users to enable the Responsive Mobile Menu toggle for narrow screens.
+• Mobile Menu tab allows users to enable the Responsive Mobile Menu toggle, activating the mobile menu system for screens narrower than a specified breakpoint.

 Do you want to add a WordPress toggle menu for mobile?
 A toggle menu collapses your navigation into a compact button on small screens, giving mobile visitors a cleaner, tap-friendly browsing experience.